ibm-datapower/datapower-labs/docker/ibmcom-datapower-example/README.md

 # Purpose
-Use the [IBM DataPower Gateway for Docker](https://hub.docker.com/r/ibmcom/datapower/) to demonstrate basic concepts of using the DataPower Gateway in conjunction with a Docker friendly software delivery life cycle.
+Use the [IBM DataPower Gateway for Docker](https://hub.docker.com/r/ibmcom/datapower/) to demonstrate basic concepts of using the DataPower Gateway in conjunction with a Docker friendly software development life cycle.

 This is applicable *only* to IBM DataPower Gateway for Docker which was introduced in DataPower v7.5.2.
 It does *not* apply to the IBM DataPower Gateway for Linux which is delivered as Debian and RPM packages.
 While the sample application is the same, the DataPower platform is different and the development speed, deployment speed, and Docker SDLC integration is much better when using DataPower for Docker instead of DataPower for Linux.